ziyewang/MetaBinner/README.md

-# MetaBinner：imporving large scale binning performance with K-means results of multiple features.
+# MetaBinner: imporving large scale binning performance with ensemble K-means by considering multiple types of features.

 ## <a name="started"></a>Getting Started